 The Mission of the Gilmore Car Museum is to collect, preserve, exhibit, and interpret the history of transportation in America; to connect people with the heritage and social impact of the automobile; and to provide an understanding of the past, embrace the present, and imagine the future.

-Today, the Gilmore Car Museum campus includes numerous historic structures, including vintage dealerships, a small-town train station, a fully-functioning 1941 Silk City Diner, a recreated 1930s Shell Station, and more.
+Today, the Gilmore Car Museum’s 90-acre Historic Campus includes numerous historic structures, including vintage dealerships, a small-town train depot, a fully-functioning 1941 Silk City Diner, a recreated 1930s Shell Station, and so much more.
 Stroll the grounds and you’ll often catch a glimpse of an antique car out for a drive.
 Along with the exceptional collection of vehicles, you’ll also find over 100 restored children’s pedal cars on exhibit, plus one of North America’s largest displays of automotive mascots.
 It’s truly a place like no other.

-The Gilmore Car Museum is a founding member of the National Association of Automobile Museums, and a member of the American Alliance of Museums, the American Association for State and Local History, the Michigan Museums Association, and the MotorCities National Heritage Area, affiliate of the National Park Service.
+The Gilmore Car Museum is a founding member of the National Association of Automobile Museums, as well as a member of the American Alliance of Museums, the American Association for State and Local History, the Michigan Museums Association, and the MotorCities National Heritage Area – affiliate of the National Park Service.